 FundKite typically offers shorter terms than SBA loans.
-While SBA loans normally have terms of 5-10 years, FundKite’s max term length is 220 business days.
+While SBA loans normally have terms of 5-10 years, FundKite’s max term length up to 14 months.

 Longer terms can bind you for years, especially if your business doesn’t work out.
 FundKite’s flexible terms can offer greater freedom to stop pursuing extra capital, or to acquire more.